Sigma Quattro sd review

 Interchangeable lenses: we were restricted to the 30mm and would have loved to have a Sigma 50mm Art (or something a bit longer for that matter).
 The 30mm appears to have a little more fall-off than what we see on the much-loved dp2.
 It’s important to remember that there’s a magnification factor of 1.5x on the Quattro sd sensor, meaning the 30mm becomes a 45mm (in 35mm terms).
 It’s still a very good lens and we can’t wait to get our hands on a Sigma mount such as a 50mm etc. We’ve had few comments from people that are a little confused as to the mount of the sd.
 Just because you have a Sigma lens doesn’t mean it will fit the sd – you must use a Sigma lens with a Sigma SA mount.

 The overall speed of the camera has improved, mainly due to the Quattro Dual TRUE III processor.
-We now have _SDI0103Bloga larger buffer and this allows us to view the images quicker while continuing to shoot (3.6 FPS and a 14-frame shoot buffer).
+We now have a larger buffer and this allows us to view the images quicker while continuing to shoot (3.6 FPS and a 14-frame shoot buffer).
 We still recommend the fastest SD memory card you can get, which will also improve the speed of the Quattro dps.
 The AF is supposed to have been improved but we didn’t really think it was an improvement over the dp’s AF speed.
 We could imagine that we’ll see some firmware upgrades coming through soon that will speed up the AF, as we did with the dp series.

 The dials and button have changed a lot.
 There’s more access to functions from buttons rather than menu.
 The quick menu is still there, which is a great way of getting to important functions on the camera quickly.
 We must admit we think the menu layout is one of the best, even when comparing to the dp series.
 So from a menu functionality point of view it’s still very good.
 The new screen is very functional.
 It looks super-wide when you first look at it but then it does become clear that there are two screens.
 The sub-monitor displays the number of remaining shots on the SD card, shutter speed, aperture value, ISO level, and more.
 The LCD Main monitor is still a nice high-res screen that gives all the feedback you need.